 I wrote my newsletter to the Simple Analytical mailing list this week about New Years’ Resolutions.
 One of the points I wanted to get across was that change in any arena is always down to ourselves alone.
 I told the list about my own fitness journey, starting as a desk-bound lazy slob in my 20s and seeing out my 30s in the strongest, fittest shape I’ve ever been in.
 I’m not going to start running Ultras or doing an Iron Man but for a c.40 year old who works at a computer, I’m much happier now in my physical place than I ever was before in my adult life.

-Brian Clark of Copyblogger fame writes a weekly email newsletter called Further “with the top hand-picked health, wealth and personal growth resources for Generation X”.
-I’m slightly too old to be a millennial and too young (hurrah!) to be a Gen-Xer.
+Brian Clark of Copyblogger fame writes a weekly email newsletter called Further with the top hand-picked health, wealth and personal growth resources for Generation X. I’m slightly too old to be a millennial and just about sneak into the end of being a Gen-Xer.
 But Brian is an excellent writer and I enjoy reading what he has to say, particularly on the subject of the middle aged slump many men experience.

 In one email, Brian told of analysis that has went into the midlife malaise that often sets in for men in their 40s.
 That feeling of being unsatisfied but just not being able to somehow put their finger on what is causing it.
 This despite many of them being in situations of unqualified career success and in the bosom of a loving family.
 This seems to pass again as men reach their 50s but is it really a rite of passage that (almost) 40 year olds like me have to go through?
 I hope not.